FerencoVonMatterhorn/CSGO-Prom-Exporter/README.md

 TODO: Write a project description

 ## Installation
-To run the whole stack, just use the docker-compose file with the command
+To run the whole stack, just use the docker-compose file with the command:
 ```Dockerfile
 'docker-compose up -d'
 ```